+PRELIMINARY PROSPECTUS

-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED [] 2012
+SUBJECT TO COMPLETION

-Shares of
+DATED FEBRUARY 13, 2013

-Common Stock
+1,820,000 Shares of Common Stock

-Professional Diversity Network the power of millions for the benefit of one
+the power of millions for the benefit of one

-Professional Diversity Network, Inc. is offering shares of its common stock.
+Professional Diversity Network, Inc. is offering 1,820,000 shares of its common stock.
 This is our initial public offering and no public market currently exists for our common stock.
-We expect that the initial public offering price will be between \$ and \$ per share.
-We have applied for listing of our common stock on the NASDAQ Capital Market under the symbol "IPDN."
+We expect that the initial public offering price will be between \$10.00 and \$12.00 per share.
+Our common stock has been approved for listing on the NASDAQ Capital Market under the symbol "IPDN."